Directly allocated or directly incurred?

 Research staff, full or part-time, who will work on the project and whose time can be supported by a full audit trail during the life of the project should be requested under the directly incurred: staff fund heading, including where the post is currently unnamed.
 For staff dedicated to one project, the payroll system provides a full audit trail.
 Staff whose time is dedicated to more than one project should use other time recording systems (timesheets, for example).

 Where researcher time cannot be audited the post will need to be requested as directly allocated, including named posts.
 You must include the post details and costs in the staff section of the Joint Electronic Submission (Je-S) system rather than included in the pooled staff costs.
 This will ensure that their full-time equivalent (FTE) is included in the total driving the estates and indirect charges being requested.
 Costs for these posts will map to the directly allocated: other directly allocated (ODA) fund heading and the posts will not have the benefits of directly incurred staff in terms of being able to claim maternity, paternity, adoption, parental or sick leave costs.
-Provision for expected promotions will also not be applicable.
 However, there is not a requirement to provide an audit trail for their work on the grant.

 The total salary costs for any individual on all research councils grants and fellowships must not exceed 100%.